fabio914/reality-mixer-js/README.md

 Keep in mind that this is still just a prototype and that I'm not a frontend developer.
 Feel free to open PRs and contribute to the project.

-## TO-DOs

- - Create a calibration page to allow users to calibrate the position and orientation of their camera, and to configure their chroma key (green screen).

 ## How to test the example

  - Clone this repository.